demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Threat_Hunting_-_Set_Indicators_README.md

+This playbook normalizes a variety of indicators to facilitate their use within threat hunting and detection playbooks, as well as reduce the possibility of task errors.
+Using this playbook as a sub-playbook in threat hunting and detection playbooks is particularly useful if inputs are manually entered.

-The playbooks process a variety of indicators by parsing and storing them as arrays under newly created context keys.
+The playbook removes duplications, splits each input into an array of strings, and then stores the indicators under newly created context keys.
-The playbook outputs can then be used to improve the efficiency of various threat hunting playbooks.

-Note that multiple search values should be separated by commas only (without spaces or any special characters).
+Note that multiple search values should be separated by commas only (without spaces or any special characters e.g. 10.0.0.1,10.0.0.2).

-The following IOCs are included in the playbook:
+Supported IOCs for this playbook:
-MD5
+- MD5
-SHA1
+- SHA1
-SHA256
+- SHA256
-IP Address
+- IP Address
-URLDomain
+- URLDomain
-Registry Value
+- Registry Value
-Registry Key
+- Registry Key
-Registry Hives
+- Registry Hives
-Command Line
+- Command Line
-File Name
+- File Name
-Process Name
+- Process Name
-HTTP Request Methods
+- HTTP Request Methods
-User Agent
+- User Agent
-Port Number
+- Port Number
-File Path
+- File Path
-Geolocation
+- Geolocation
-Email Address
+- Email Address
-CIDR
+- CIDR
-URI
+- URI
-Ja3
+- Ja3
-FileType
+- FileType

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.